 Additional items for consideration: Please see Appendix 2 for more details.

-Compensation Recommendation #4: Leverage existing resources across CA State agencies to identify potential candidates for compensation – in coordination with Recruitment and Retention Sub-Working Group – to ensure these are CBOs and under-resourced organizations located in and serving Environmental and Social Justice (ESJ) Communities.
+Consensus Compensation Recommendation #4: Leverage existing resources across CA State agencies to identify potential candidates for compensation – in coordination with Recruitment and Retention Sub-Working Group – to ensure these are eligible individual climate or environmental justice leaders, CBOs and under-resourced organizations located in and/or serving Environmental and Social Justice (ESJ) Communities, or others deemed eligible.

 Deadline: List of potential organizations for compensation to be finalized and approved no later than June 30, 2022.